kubedb/docs/docs/guides/mongodb/backup/kubestash/overview/index.md

 The restore process consists of the following steps:

-1. At first, a user creates a `RestoreSession` crd targeting the `AppBinding` of the desired database where the backed up data will be restored.
-It also specifies the `Repository` crd which holds the backend information and the `Task` to use to restore the target.
+1. At first, a user creates a `RestoreSession` crd that specifies the target database where the backed-up data will be restored, addon information (including restore tasks), the target snapshot to be restored, the Repository containing that snapshot, and other additional settings.

 2. KubeStash operator watches for `RestoreSession` object.

-3. Once it finds a `RestoreSession` object, it resolves the respective `Task` and `Function` and prepares a Job definition to restore.
+3. When it finds a `RestoreSession` custom resource, it resolves the respective `Addon` and `Function` and prepares a restore Job definition.

 4. Then, it creates the Job to restore the target.